ThreeThirtyAM/Gaggiuino-Shot-Compare/readme.md

 ## Key Features

-- 📈 **Compare Multiple Shots:** Display up to 3 shots side-by-side to analyse consistency and the impact of different profiles.
+-  📈 **Compare Multiple Shots:** Display shots side-by-side to analyse consistency and the impact of different profiles.
+-  ⭐ **Save Your Favourites:** Star your 'god shots' and quickly access them in a dedicated view, making them easy to find and select for reference comparisons.
-- 📊 **Interactive Charts:** Plots all key metrics like pressure, flow, temperature, and weight.
+-  📊 **Interactive Charts:** Plots pressure, flow, temperature, and weight with a synchronized time axis.
 Toggle data series on/off by clicking the legend.
+-  🔍 **Filter & Find:** Quickly find specific shots by filtering the list by profile name.
+-  🎨 **App Customisation:** Set your Gaggiuino's address, configure the maximum number of charts, and switch between light and dark themes.
+-  🔄 **Live Data & Fast UI:** The 'Recents' button instantly pulls in new shots made while the app is running.
+The shot list also now pre-fetches in the background for a smooth, responsive feel.
-- 💻 **Easy for Everyone:** Includes a simple executable for Windows users, no command line needed!
+-  💻 **Easy for Everyone:** Includes a simple executable for Windows users, no installation or command line needed!
-- 🌐 **Local First:** Runs entirely on your computer and local network.
-No cloud services or internet connection required (after initial setup).
+-  🌐 **100% Local:** Runs entirely on your computer and local network.
+No cloud services or internet connection required.
-- 🔍 **Shot List Filter:** Quickly find shots by filtering the list by profile name.
-- 🎨 **Customisation:** Settings for light or dark interface themes, set target Gaggiuino address and more.

 ## Tech Stack